fastapi-users/fastapi-users/docs/configuration/routers/verify.md

 # Verify router

-!!! warning
-    This feature is not released yet.

 This router provides routes to manage user email verification.
 Check the [routes usage](../../usage/routes.md) to learn how to use them.

 !!! success "👏👏👏"